 Economists survey households and collect information about their buying patterns, frequently purchased items, and daily expenses.
 An estimated 14,500 families provide this information every quarter.
 The data is analyzed and weighted in the basket.
-This basket is meant to be a representative sample of the entire population and their expenses.
+This basket is meant to be a representative sample of the entire population and its expenses.

 This initiation process, typically carried out in person by a CPI data collector, involves selecting a specific item to be priced from the category that has been designated to be priced at that store.
 For example, suppose a particular grocery store has an outlet where cheese will be priced.
 A particular type of cheese item will be chosen, with its likelihood of being selected roughly proportional to its popularity.
 If, for example, cheddar cheese in 8 oz. packages makes up 70 percent of the sales of cheese, and the same cheese in 6 oz. packages accounts for 10 percent of all cheese sales, and the same cheese in 12 oz. packages accounts for 20 percent of all cheese sales, then the 8 oz. package will be 7 times as likely to be chosen as the 6 oz. package.
 After probabilities are assigned, one type, brand, and container size of cheese is chosen by an objective selection process based on the theory of random sampling.
 The particular kind of cheese that is selected will continue to be priced each month in the same outlet.